We exist in time… There is only now. Right now.

-Cecilia Fontanesi is a dancer, certified movement analyst, neuroscientist, and dance/movement therapist.
-She graduated from the Laban/Bartenieff Institute of Movement Studies, LIMS (New York) in 2011, and is currently a PhD candidate at CUNY, The Graduate Center.
+Cecilia Fontanesi is a dancer, choreographer, performer, certified movement analyst, neuroscientist, and dance/movement therapist.
+She graduated from the Laban/Bartenieff Institute of Movement Studies, LIMS (New York) in 2011, and holds a PhD from CUNY, The Graduate Center.

-In New York, she performed at Lincoln Center, New York Live Arts, Baryshnikov Arts Center, Baruch Performing Arts Center, Dixon Place, Triskelion Arts, Sheen Center, Chez Bushwick Studio, Chashama, and Greenspace.
+In New York, she has performed at Lincoln Center, New York Live Arts, Baryshnikov Arts Center, Baruch Performing Arts Center, Five Angels Theater - 52nd Street Project, Dixon Place, Triskelion Arts, Sheen Center, Chez Bushwick Studio, Chashama, and Greenspace.

-In 2015, she co-founded Parcon NYC, a collective of dancers and movers dedicated to challenging our connection to the environment and social relationships, through play, movement, touch, and reflection.
+In 2015, Fontanesi co-founded Parcon NYC, a collective of dancers and movers dedicated to challenging our connection to the environment and social relationships, through play, movement, touch, and reflection.

 Parcon draws from both Contact Improvisation and Parkour.
-Parcon has been practiced and performed in public spaces that anyone can have access to, including Washington Square Park, Thomas Jefferson Park, Long Island City waterfront, and Hudson River Park, among others.
-As a collective Parcon NYC is committed to engaging people across genders, ethnicities, ages, and abilities.
+Parcon has been practiced and performed in public spaces that anyone can have access to, including Lincoln Center Plaza, Columbia University Lenfest Center for the Arts Plaza, Washington Square Park, Thomas Jefferson Park, Long Island City waterfront, and Hudson River Park, among others.
+As a collective, Parcon NYC is committed to engaging people across genders, ethnicities, ages, and abilities.

 Parcon's short film “Subway stops” (2016) was screened at IDACO 2016, at Film festival "MOVIMENTI di MACCHINA" in collaboration with the Festival de Videodanse de Bourgogne and Future Mell, at the Contact Dance International Film Festival 2017 in Toronto where it was awarded the Silver Award, and at the TWENTYEIGHTHSEPTEMBER Screen Dance Meeting in London, as part of the [SET.mefree] Official Selection 2017.